 Warning: this basil pesto bears absolutely no resemblance to any pesto you’ve even eaten from a jar.
-It’s tangy (basil, garlic), nutty (pine nuts), salty (Pecorino) and fabulously slithery (plenty of extra-virgin olive oil).
+The traditional pesto of Genoa is tangy (basil, garlic), nutty (pine nuts), salty (Pecorino) and fabulously slithery (plenty of extra-virgin olive oil).

 40gm basil leaves (ideally home-grown)